sylvainschmitt/rcontroll/cran-comments.md

 Indeed, J. Chave, I. Maréchaux and F. Fischer developed the C++ code in src, and S. Schmitt and G. Salzet developed the R code.

+\dontrun is only used for the trollCpp, load_output, load_stack and autogif functions due to the use of external files or additional software.
+But we have used \donttest in the troll and stack functions which are executable in more than 5 seconds.

+The functions in the examples and vignettes do not write to the users' folders but only to the temporary directories.
+The last chunk of the climate vignette uses the write_tsv function but is not evaluated and is only an example for a user who would like to save the resulting climate data.

+All examples and vignettes used only one core except for the stack function example, and the lidar and workflow vignettes which use no more than two cores.

 ## Test environments

 * local, Ubuntu 20.04.5 LTS, R 3.6.3